Middle Course

-The Middle Course is a low budget 1961 British war film.
+The Middle Course is a 1961 British low budget second feature ('B') war film directed by Montgomery Tully and starring Vincent Ball, Lisa Daniely and Peter Illing.
+It was written by Brian Clemens and produced by The Danzigers.

 Plot

 During World War II, a Canadian pilot crash lands in a small French village occupied by German forces.
 The villagers find a useful ally in the young flyer, but the Germans become anxious to eliminate the force behind the strengthened local resistance.